Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Problem Formulation

 where $\dot{m}_{air}$ is the mass flow rate of the inlet air, $T_0$ is ambient air temperature, $A$ is the cross-section area of the chamber, $V_{air}$ is air velocity, $c_p$ and $\rho$ are average specific heat capacity and density of air in the temperature operating range of the testbed.
 Therefore, we can use a weighting coefficient $\alpha$ to adjust the cost of the HA sub-process.
-In the setup we used (shown in Fig. \ref{fig:Batch_p}), choosing $\alpha = 0.5$ matches well with the experimental data.

 On the other hand, $g_1(.)$ is the energy consumed for HA/US sub-processes and can be computed using

 in which $P_{US}$ is the power consumption of the ultrasound transducer.
 Therefore, the total cost of the process can be written in the following way: